Employ cost-efficient ideas to meet your fundraising goals

 Millennial-driven fundraising has seen a resurgence of grassroots tactics that keep costs low and leverage the efficiency and connectivity of an extraordinarily social generation.
 While exposing a complex problem, this trend is good news for fundraisers and public entities that constantly contend with criticism of their overhead and costs of doing business and feel the pressure to do more with less.

-In publicly funded institutions, such as schools, unallocated funds are a nonexistent luxury.
-This means that fundraising promotion and outreach often relies on the creativity and resourcefulness of students, parents and other community volunteers.
+Unallocated funds are a nonexistent luxury in publicly funded institutions, such as schools.
+This means that fundraising promotion and outreach often rely on the creativity and resourcefulness of students, parents, and other community volunteers.

 Fundraise at High Traffic Community Areas

 Grassroots fundraising relies on being front and center in the community to overcome barriers to visibility and paid marketing tactics.
-Scarcely a summer Saturday goes by that you don’t see a group out at one of the major town intersections with creative signs advertising a car wash, pet wash or rummage sale.
+Scarcely a summer Saturday goes by that you don’t see a group out at one of the central town intersections with creative signs advertising a car wash, pet wash, or rummage sale.

-Talk to local business owners about setting up shop on a Saturday with a group of students to help raise money for the local elementary, middle or high school.
-Let them know specifically what the fundraiser will help achieve, and tell them you’re looking for a chance to get students more engaged in the fundraising process.
-You can create eye-catching posters for less than $5, and use them for car washes, tabling and other community events over the course of the fundraiser.
-With some DIY advertising, a table, and some of our lauded brochure fundraising program materials, you have all you need to reach a large community audience for minimal cost.
+Talk to local business owners about setting up a shop on a Saturday with a group of students to help raise money for the local elementary, middle, or high school.
+Tell them what the fundraiser will help achieve, and tell them you’re looking for a chance to engage students more in the fundraising process.
+You can create eye-catching posters for less than $5 and use them for car washes, tabling, and other community events throughout the fundraiser.
+With DIY advertising, a table, and some of our lauded brochure fundraising program materials, you have all you need to reach a large community audience for minimal cost.

 Fundraise Through Personal Outreach

-Have a letter writing party with a couple of students and parents.
-Ask the students to produce handwritten letters that talk about their school’s goals for fundraising, and help them package envelopes to send out to a list of prospects made up of friends, family and coworkers.
+Have a letter-writing party with a couple of students and parents.
+Ask the students to produce handwritten letters about their school’s goals for fundraising and help them package envelopes to send out to a list of prospects made up of friends, family, and coworkers.
 This personalized, direct mail strategy is one that many top organizations and community groups still rely on to connect with their community.
 In the digital communication generation, a handwritten letter has become so rare that it is almost guaranteed to grab attention in someone’s mailbox.

-This grassroots fundraising strategy will give students a chance to flex their writing muscles, and can be an efficient way to reach large groups.
-Postage costs are likely to be the only barrier here, but if each student sends out 20 letters, you should be able to carry out this project for under $10 per person.
+This grassroots fundraising strategy will allow students to flex their writing muscles and can be an efficient way to reach large groups.
+Postage costs are likely the only barrier here, but if each student sends out 20 letters, you can carry out this project for under $10 per person.

 Fundraise Through Social Networks

-Big Fundraising Ideas has an extensive guide on how you can leverage social media in your school fundraising tactics to reach new levels of money-raising success.
+Big Fundraising Ideas has an extensive guide on leveraging social media in your school fundraising tactics to reach new levels of money-raising success.
 Social media combines the best elements of the two strategies above, allowing you to reach those you know personally by meeting them at the intersections of their digital environment.

-From pages to events to personal posts and messages, platforms like Facebook and Instagram offer you a robust and interactive way to get your message out there at virtually no cost.
+From pages to events to individual posts and messages, platforms like Facebook and Instagram offer a robust and interactive way to get your message out virtually free.
 Indeed, these platforms have become the basis of ultra-successful peer-to-peer fundraising sites that make great use of visual media and personal connectivity.

-Share photos, graphics and other fundraising promotional materials with a compelling call to action.
-Learn more about how to incorporate a comprehensive digital fundraising strategy into your next school fundraiser.
+Share photos, graphics, and other fundraising promotional materials with a compelling call to action.
+Learn more about incorporating a comprehensive digital fundraising strategy into your next school fundraiser.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.